Block vs Stone vs Timber: Which Retaining Wall Works Best

 Durability

 Block generally lasts the longest with the least structural movement.
 Stone can last just as long when built with expertise, though the risks are higher due to natural irregularities.
-Timber usually has the shortest lifespan, even when pressure treated.
+Timber usually has the shortest lifespan, even when pressure-treated.

 Cost